-- Early Immunoproteasome Activation in Mouse Pancreatic β-cells by IFNβ: New Insights into Auto-antigen Generation in Type I Diabetes?
+- Immunoproteasome activation during early antiviral response in mouse pancreatic β-cells by IFNβ: New insights into auto-antigen generation in Type I diabetes?

 - Reduction in ATP levels triggers immunoproteasome activation by the 11S (PA28) regulator during early antiviral response mediated by IFNbeta in mouse pancreatic beta-cells.

 Freudenburg W, Gautam M, Chakraborty P, Richards J, Salvatori A, Baldwin A, Schriewer J, Buller M, Corbett J, Skowyra D. PLOS One.
 (2013) 8(2):e52408.